 “That was pretty heart rendering and pretty gratifying,” she said.
 “So that’s when I started exploring the Red Cross.”

 We are so grateful that Sandy explored the Red Cross and has been an instrumental part of our Red Cross family for many years.
-An unwavering commitment to our lifesaving work and an unmatched desire to help others is what drives Sandy.
+An unwavering commitment to our lifesaving work and an unmatched desire to help others is what drove Sandy.

 In addition, her donation will be utilized to support our Blood Saves Lives/Fighting Cancer program.
-Her gift is the first commitment for Fighting Cancer initiative and Sandy hopes that her contribution will inspire others to help ensure that all patients needing blood and platelets will have a safe and steady supply.
+Her gift is the first commitment for Fighting Cancer initiative and Sandy hoped that her contribution will inspire others to help ensure that all patients needing blood and platelets will have a safe and steady supply.

 "Sandy's passion for our work reminds me, on a daily basis, that our goal at the Red Cross is to help people.
 All people.
 Whenever they need us," said Ashley Henyan, Executive Director for our Lowcountry Chapter.
-"She leads with her head and her heart—and to have those qualities in a Board Member, Community Volunteer Leader and Tiffany Circle Member, that is simply priceless."
+"She led with her head and her heart—and to have those qualities in a Board Member, Community Volunteer Leader and Tiffany Circle Member, that is simply priceless."